Do Go On - 443 - The Theft of The Scream

 We'll be here next weekend.

-I imagine some of you with season passives will be.
+I imagine some of you would see the past as we'll be.

 Thank you so much for coming out.